 By this point, students should have a solid understanding of most digital citizenship topics — cyberbullying, privacy, safety, and security.
 Reinforce how dependent they are on the Internet — and understanding its proper use — by having them take a poll on which geeky products they use daily.
 Embed the poll into the class blog or website (or shared digitally on the class screen).
 Students select all that apply to themselves.
 Then, share the poll results.
 Students will be surprised at the answers.

 Alternatively, if social media is a hot issue in your school, have a debate about the pros and cons of its prominence in student and adult lives.
 Students can research the topic by talking to older siblings, other users, teachers, administrators, or even parents about how their experiences with social media.
 Tape the debate and upload the video to the class website or blog.

-There you have it — eleven projects to authentically discuss digital citizenship.
+There you have it — twelve projects to authentically discuss digital citizenship.
 Spread these throughout the school year and tie them into core lessons so this discussion and its importance is never far from the students’ consciousness.

 How do you reinforce understanding of this topic throughout the year?